iappyx/iappyxOS/FAQ.md

 - **AI-generated App** — Describe what you want in plain language.
 An AI generates the HTML/JavaScript code, you preview it, then build.
 The app can use native features like camera, GPS, sensors, and more.
 - **Website as App** — Enter a URL, and iappyxOS wraps it into a lightweight standalone app (~1MB).
 The website opens full-screen with its own launcher icon, separate from your browser.
 No native bridges — just a clean, sandboxed WebView.
-- **Demo App** — 48 pre-built apps that showcase what's possible.
-Useful for testing native features (camera, NFC, sensors, etc.) and as starting points for your own ideas.
+- **Demo App** — 60+ pre-built apps that showcase what's possible.
+Useful for testing native features (camera, NFC, BLE, sensors, networking, etc.) and as starting points for your own ideas.

 ### How does AI generation work?
 iappyxOS generates a detailed prompt that includes your app description plus documentation for all available native features.
 You send this prompt to an AI, and it returns complete HTML/JavaScript code.
 There are two ways:

+- **AI Manual (recommended)** — The app generates a prompt.
+Copy it, paste it into any AI chat (Claude, ChatGPT, Gemini, etc.), copy the HTML response back, and paste it in.
+This gives you the most control — you can use any AI, have a back-and-forth conversation to refine the result, and iterate until it's right.
 - **AI API (automatic)** — Connect your own API key (Anthropic or OpenRouter) in Settings.
 Then tap "Generate" and the app talks to the AI directly.
-You can have a conversation to refine the result.
-- **AI Manual (copy-paste)** — The app generates a prompt.
-Copy it, paste it into any AI chat (Claude, ChatGPT, Gemini, etc.), copy the HTML response back, and paste it in.
-Works with any AI, free or paid.

 ### What AI provider should I use?
 Any large language model works.
 For best results with native features, use Claude (Anthropic) or GPT-4.
 The system prompt is detailed enough that most modern AI models produce working apps.
 If you want the cheapest option, use OpenRouter — it gives you access to many models including free ones.